-The October birthstone, Tourmaline, comes in a rainbow of colors that few gems can match.
-As a matter of fact, the name comes from the Sinhalese word “toramalli”, meaning “stone with mixed colors.”
+The October birthstone, tourmaline, comes in a rainbow of colors that few gems can match.
+It’s name comes from the Sinhalese word “toramalli”, meaning “stone with mixed colors.”
 This is because it can often have multiple colors within one crystal.

 Experts rank tourmaline at 7 to 7.5 on the Mohs Hardness scale.
 Therefore, it is generally suitable for everyday wear.

-They also come in many shades of green like the striking emerald green “chrome” Tourmalines to the more blue-green end of the spectrum.
-Or even light blue like blue Topaz.
-Finally, Tourmalines can also be found as neon green, turquoise, and blue-to-violet “paraíba”.
+Plus, they also come in many shades of green.
+For example, the striking emerald green “chrome” tourmalines.
+Then the more blue-green end of the spectrum.
+Or even light blue like blue topaz.
+In addition, tourmalines can also be found as neon green, mint and turquoise.

-For centuries people have mined Tourmaline in Brazil.
-However, in the 1980s spectacular colors were found in a new region, Brazil’s Paraiba state.
-These gems glow in shades of electric green, blue and violet.
+For centuries people have mined tourmaline in Brazil.
+However, in the 1980s spectacular colors were found in Paraiba, Brazil.
+Paraiba tourmalines glow in shades of electric green, turquoise, blue and violet.
 Vivid, intense colors are caused by tiny amounts of copper that had never been found in tourmaline before.
-More recently, Paraiba-type, copper-infused Tourmalines have also been found in Africa.
 Consequently, these rarer, highly color-saturated gems with their intense hues demand a higher price.
+More recently, Paraiba-type, copper-infused tourmalines have also been found in Africa.

-There are Tourmalines boasting multiples colors in one gem.
+Some tourmalines boast multiple colors in one gem.
 Jewelers call these color-zoned.
 Tourmaline can be bi-colored and tri-colored.
-Therefore, a crystal can originate as pink on one end but finish out with green on the other end.
-Artisan jewelers cut watermelon Tourmaline in slices.
+Therefore, a crystal can be pink on one end but green on the other.
+Artisan jewelers cut watermelon tourmaline in slices.
 As a result, you see what looks like a slice of watermelon.
-It’s a one-of-a-kind gem with a pink center surrounded by the green rind.
+It’s an intriguing gem with a pink center surrounded by the green rind.

 The Many Names For Tourmaline Colors